cuttlefishh/python-for-data-analysis/README.md

 ### Final Project

-You will choose a data set of your own or provided in one of the texts and write a Python program (or set of Python programs or mixture of .ipynb and .py/.sh scripts) to carry out a revealing data analysis or create a software tool.
+You will choose a dataset of your own or provided in one of the texts and write a Python program (or set of Python programs or mixture of .ipynb and .py/.sh scripts) to carry out a revealing data analysis or create a software tool.
 Have a look at Shaw Ex43-52 and McKinney Ch10-12 for more ideas.
 The final project is worth 20 points and will be graded on effort, creativity, and fulfillment of the requirements below.

 Requirements: